vikeshkr123/Depth-map-estimation/README.md

 # Depth Estimation by Convolutional Neural Networks

-This is a repository for my master's thesis - Depth estimation by CNNs.
+This is a repository for Depth estimation by CNNs.
 You can read the whole thesis
-<a href="http://www.fit.vutbr.cz/study/DP/DP.php?id=18852&file=t"> here</a>.
-Here I briefly present the solution and results.

 ## Architecture: